 Plan Description - Effective July 4, 2004, the District elected to become a participant in the California Public Employees Retirement System (CalPERS) and began making contributions into a cost-sharing, multi-employer public employee defined benefit pension plan.
 CalPERS provides retirement and retirement disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 CalPERS acts as a common investment and administrative agent for participating entities within the State of California.
 Benefit provisions and all other requirements are established by state statute.
-CalPERS funding progress information for the

-District has been consolidated by CalPERS with other entities in the risk pool.
+CalPERS funding progress information for the District has been consolidated by CalPERS with other entities in the risk pool.
 Therefore, this information is not available solely for the District's funding progress and has not been presented in these financial statements.
 Copies of CalPERS' annual financial report may be obtained from their Executive Office, 400 Q Street, Sacramento, California 95814.

-Funding Policy - The District is required to contribute at an actuarially determined rate for their participants; the current rate is 20.713% of annual base salaries, with 14.627% for the annual normal cost portion, and 6.086% for the unfunded liability portion of the plan the unfunded liability payment is expected to end in 2017.
+Funding Policy - The District is required to contribute at an actuarially determined rate for their participants; the current rate is 21.061% of annual base salaries, with 15.084% for the annual normal cost portion, and 5.977% for the unfunded liability portion of the plan the unfunded liability payment is expected to end in 2017.
 The contribution rates for plan members and the District are established, and may be amended by CalPERS.
-The District also contributes the employee's contribution portion, which is 8%, for a total contribution rate of 28.713%.
-Per agreement with the Employee's Association, in the event the District's contribution rate falls below 23.5% of base wages, the employees would be entitled to a credit in the form of increased wages.
-Such increase would be discontinued if the contribution rate becomes higher than 23.5%.
-In addition, the District's total contribution is currently capped at 35.25% of base wages.
+The District also contributes the employee's contribution portion, which is 8%, for a total contribution rate of 29.061%.
+Per agreement with the Employee's Association, in the event the District's contribution rate falls below 17.70% of base wages as of June 30, 2014, the employees would be entitled to a credit in the form of increased wages.
+Such increase would be discontinued if the contribution rate becomes higher than the applicable percentage in the sliding scale.
+In addition, the District's total contribution is currently capped at 29.45% of base wages as of June 30, 2014.
 Contribution rates in excess of that cap would be paid either by payroll deduction or by reduced wages, whichever is preferred by the Employees' Association.
+The percentages change annually based on a sliding scale agreed upon by the Employee's Association.

 Annual Pension Cost - The required contribution was determined as part of the June 30, 2011, actuarial valuation of the risk pool using the entry age actuarial cost method.
-The actuarial assumptions included (a) 7.5% investment rate of return (net of administrative expenses), (b) projected annual salary increases that vary by duration of services (ranging from 3.25% to 14.45%), and (c) 3.25% per year cost-of-living adjustments.
-Both (a) and (b) included an inflation component of 2.75 %.
+The actuarial assumptions included (a) 7.5% investment rate of return (net of administrative expenses), (b) projected annual salary increases that vary by duration of services (ranging from 3.30% to 14.20%), and (c) 3.00% per year cost-of-living adjustments.
+Both (a) and (b) included an inflation component of 2.75%.
 The actuarial value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments over a three-year period (smoothed market value).
-For the years ending June 30, 2011, 2012, and 2013, the District's employer contributions were \$526,413, \$544,046, and \$567,689 respectively, equal to their required contribution for each year.
+For the years ending June 30, 2012, 2013, and 2014, the District's employer contributions were \$544,046, \$567,689, and \$602,198 respectively, equal to their required contribution for each year.